SS Baron Gautsch: Aftermath of sinking

 Captain Winter and first officer Luppis survived and were placed under house arrest in Pula.
 Both of them were eventually found responsible for the disaster in a trial before Admiralty court.
 Nevertheless, it is known that both of them worked in the 1920s as skippers for the Lloyd Adriatico, during which time they also commanded transatlantic liners.
 Details from their trial and the verdict are unknown because the events were under war censorship, but also because it was believed that everything about the case should stay hidden from general public for morale reasons.

 Survivors sued the Lloyd for damages.
 This was initially rejected, but Ministry of Commerce later allowed compensation in limited form of 200,000 crowns.
 Survivors who disagreed with this appealed in the courts.
 Almost all court documents about the sinking and the following processes were later lost.
 Numerous documents were lost during the July Revolt of 1927 when the Vienna Palace of Justice was burned down.
 Other documents were destroyed in Kristallnacht of 1938 because the lawyer of the survivors was a Jew and his office was ransacked.

 In August 1994 a memorial service attended by representatives of the Catholic Church, the military and political parties was held in Rovinj for the 80th anniversary of the sinking.
 During this commemoration, Radiotelevisione italiana (RAI) presented its documentary about the tragedy.
 Floral wreaths were thrown into the sea, while a plaque was placed on the wreck.
 In October 1995, by the Decision of the Board for the Protection of Cultural Heritage, the wreck of Baron Gautsch was registered in the Register of Croatian Cultural Monuments.

+On 12 June 2014 the diving club "Coral Sub" from Palmanova (Udine Italia) jointly with a number of diving center from Friuli and Croatia, promoted an evening to remember the ship.
+At the "G.da Modena" theatre in Palmanova, the event, led by the journalist Pietro Spirito was a great success with more than 200 divers and history fanatics attending.